-The Bank of England’s policies are making the rich richer and doing little for anyone else.
+The Bank of England’s quantitative easing policy has made the rich richer and left little for the rest of us.
 This needs to change.

-Since 2009, the Bank has created £445 billion and used it to buy financial assets from private investors like pension funds and insurance companies.
+Since 2009, the Bank has created £445 billion and used it to buy financial assets from private investors like pension funds and insurance companies – in a process known as quantitative easing or QE.
 This has pushed up the value of those assets, delivering a knock-on boost to property prices.
 The idea is that because the people who own assets will feel wealthier, they’ll be encouraged to spend more.

 This is a just one particular form of the “trickle-down effect”.
 But it doesn’t work.